Sixpenny Handley Hundred

 Sixpenny Hundred took its name from its meeting place at Sixpenny, now a farm, in the south west of the parish of Fontmell Magna.
 Sixpenny was first recorded in 932 as Seaxpenn, and means "hill of the Saxons" (from Old English Seaxe and Brythonic penn).
 The reference is to the hill now known as Pen Hill east of the modern farm, which probably marks an ancient boundary.

 Handley Hundred took its name from Handley (now known as Sixpenny Handley).
-Its meeting place is not known, but a possible location is a Neolithic long barrow known as Wor Barrow, 1 km east of Handley.
+Its meeting place is not known, but a possible location is a Neolithic long barrow known as Wor Barrow, 1000 yards (1 km) east of Handley.
 When the barrow was excavated by Augustus Pitt Rivers in 1893–94, execution burials were found at the site.